 You basically do it for as long as you want.
 There is no right or wrong.

-If you have just finished a diet and want to maintain your weight, you would just slowly increase your calorie intake and adjust until you find the amount of calories required to maintain your weight.
+If you have just finished a diet and want to maintain your weight, you would just slowly increase your calorie intake and adjust until you find the number of calories required to maintain your weight.

 The alternative option if you want to go into a calorie surplus could be to increase your calorie intake until you are gaining weight at the rate you desire.

 The main reason it gained popularity back in the day, from my perspective, is that it looks like an appealing tool to increase metabolic rate.
 Or to be more specific, increase total daily energy expenditure (TDEE) and allowing people to eat more calories without gaining weight.